Join us in the beautiful north-east of England!

 LAB TECHNICIAN

-Théo Robert: Théo joined the lab in January 2020.
-He is funded by the BBSRC on our project investigating insect attention.
-Theo completed his PhD at the University of Exeter , UK and joined us after a JSPS fellowship at Tamagawa University, Japan.
+Luigi Bacciadonna: Luigi joined the lab in November 2024.
+He is funded by the Leverhulme Trust on our collaboration with Prof Jennifer Richards investigating insect emotion.
+Luigi completed his PhD at Queen Mary University of London, UK and joined us after a Marie Sklodowska-Curie fellowship at Sorbonne University, France.

 PHD STUDENTS